Nestled just minutes from the buzz of the capital, Walthamstow Wetlands is the perfect place to get away from it all and find your wild.

-Open every day 9.30am – 4pm.
-This can change, please check the Walthamstow Wetlands website for updates.
+- Open every day 9.30am – 5pm.
+This can change, so please check the London Wildlife Trust website for updates.

-Facilities include Café, car parking, toilets, shop, visitor centre, bird hides, nature reserve (with seasonal footpaths), heritage buildings, forest school, family activities, accessible toilet, baby-changing facilities.
+- Facilities include -a café, car parking, toilets, shop, visitor centre, bird hides, nature reserve (with seasonal footpaths), heritage buildings, forest school, family activities, accessible toilet, baby-changing facilities.

 How to find us

 By car: Walthamstow Wetlands, 2 Forest Road, London N17 9NH